-Primarily a 2-door, 2-seat sports car with 2 additional small seats, the Lexus LC 500h is all new for 2018.
+Primarily a 2-door, 2-seat sports car with 2 additional small seats, the Lexus LC 500h is a high-performance hybrid platform that stands apart.
 Says Lexus: “Experience a profound shift in hybrid performance.
 A breakthrough Lexus Multistage Hybrid Drive and a multistage transmission deliver instant torque and response to put the entire category on notice.”

 The hybrid version uses a combination of a standard gasoline V6 and two electric motors called MG1 and MG2.
 Motor Generator 2 sends power to the rear wheels and captures regenerative braking energy, which it sends back to a lithium-ion battery pack comprised of 84 cells.
 Motor Generator 1 is a primary generator to start the gas engine and control the engine’s speed.
-What these two motors give the “h” is about 10MPG more in every category: 26 city, 35 highway and 19 combined, when the car is in Eco mode.
+What these two motors give the “h” is about 10MPG more in every category: 27 city, 35 highway and 30 combined.
 With 354 total system horsepower, the car roars to 60MH in 4.7 seconds.
 Pretty darn fast for a hybrid!

 Says Edmund’s editor Cameron Rogers: “A world-class cabin and sophisticated hybrid powertrain make the LC 500h a standout sport coupe.
 Motivating the LC 500h is a combination of a 3.5-liter gasoline V6 and an electric motor.
 A continuously variable automatic transmission works in conjunction with a traditional four-speed automatic to send power to the rear wheels.
 The unique powertrain helps make the most out of the horsepower available, which is 354 hp for the total system.
 This hybrid feels quick on the road.
 In fact, it posted the same 0-60 mph time at our test track as the V8-driven LC 500.
 Plus, you get 30 mpg in combined city/highway driving, according to the EPA, which is fantastic for a luxury performance coupe and more than 50 percent better fuel economy than the LC 500.”